1 Timothy 6:20-21

 Paul concludes the letter by urging Timothy to guard the entrusted gospel, avoid irreverent chatter and false claims to knowledge, and recognize that deviation from the truth leads to wandering from the faith.

-21 which some profess, and thus have wandered from the faith.
-Grace be with you.
-Amen.
+21 which some have professed and thus swerved away from the faith.
+Grace be with you all.

 Paul concludes the letter by urging Timothy to guard the entrusted gospel, avoid irreverent chatter and false claims to knowledge, and recognize that deviation from the truth leads to wandering from the faith.